coderextreme/jaminate/README.md

 Have fun Jaminating!

-More inforamation on the type of HTML later.
+More information on the type of HTML later.
 I will create some examples
 =======================================================================================
 See below for information on taking the proprietary format to generate VRML Event chaining code In folder: ./Jaminate/app/src/main/javascript